klmmmv/thesis/chap3.md

  $\ast q_1$          $q_1$   $q_1$
  $q_2$               $q_2$   $q_1$

-Table: Transition table for a simple FSM.
-The $\ast$ symbol, marks the accepting state and \rightarrow the initial state {#tbl:transition}
+Table: Transition table for a simple FSM. {#tbl:transition}

 A transition function in FSM only accepts two parameters: the current state and the symbol which has been read.
 According to this transition table we get the following transition functions: